Technology-Notes/kiemlicz-util-wiki/Kubernetes.md

-# Basics
+Kubernetes is the **container** orchestration tool.
+Its primary job it to ensure that given container is running with regards to given constraints (e.g container X requires N mb of memory or container X must be replicated N times on different physical nodes).

-Kubernetes is a platform for automatic deployment, scaling, HA and orchestration of containerized applications
+Kubernetes covers more use-cases: it is a platform for automatic deployment, scaling, HA and orchestration of containerized applications

 ## Vocabulary
 | Term | Meaning |